-The kids’ soup of choice is chicken noodle soup with lemon.
-I make this homemade treat about once a week now.
+The kids’ soup of choice is chicken noodle soup with lemon, which I make every week for their school lunches.
 But, after awhile, we crave some Persian comfort food and Persian soup.

 Persian soups are all called ash.
 Not pronounced like the ash produced in fires, but with a long ‘a’ sound in ‘all’: aash.
-Persian ash are some of the most nutritious soups I have ever seen.
+Persian ash are snot watered down, but thick soups filled with herbs and nutrition.

 Ingredients you need

-- Pantry staples: Extra virgin olive oil, vegetable stock, lemon juice, granulated sugar, salt and pepper
+- Pantry staples: Extra virgin olive oil, vegetable stock, lemon juice, salt and pepper.

 Step-by-step directions

-2. When greens have softened, pour in vegetable stock and lemon juice.
-Cover pot and bring to a boil.
+- Add broth.
+Stir in vegetable stock and lemon juice, then bring to a boil.

-3. When soup is boiling, add rice and split peas.
-Cover pot, reduce heat to low and cook for 30 minutes.
+- Add rice.
+When soup is boiling, add rice and split peas.
+Reduce heat and simmer for 30 minutes.

 Persian Pomegranate Soup (Ash Anar)